 Image: Rebekah Ubuntu courtesy of Angela Dennis Photography

-Culture& is excited to announce ‘Cyborgs’, our Friday Late Spectacular curated in collaboration with the Wellcome Collection.
+In March 2019 Culture& announced ‘Cyborgs’, our Friday Late Spectacular curated in collaboration with the Wellcome Collection.

-Join us for an evening of irreverent performance, conversation and cocktails where we’ll rethink the boundaries we perceive between human and non-human, or between races, genders or classes.
+Visitors joined us for an evening of irreverent performance, conversation and cocktails where we rethought the perceived boundaries between human and non-human, or between races, genders or classes.

 Date: Friday 15th March 2019

 Venue: Wellcome Collection, 183 Euston Road, London, Nw1 2BE.

 Discussion: ‘Return of the Cyborg’

 Visitors heard from Joanna Zylinska about why the cyborg has returned at a time when there’s a boom in AI, research into immortality and an unfolding ecological crisis.
 The talk included a screening of Zylinska’s short photo-film ‘Exit Man’, which explores the problem of human extinction and proposes ‘a feminist counter-apocalypse’ as an alternative cyborg scenario.